tanu31195/js-es6/README.md

 - Produce object instances without diving into the complexities of classes, and the new keyword
 - It simply returns an object
 - Camel Notation createCircle()
-- Constructor of circle1 is Object() this is an internal constructor function index.js:107
+- Constructor property of circle1 is Object() this is an internal constructor function index.js:107

     function createCircle(radius) {
         return {